Yokozuna (wrestler): Teaming with Owen Hart; departure (1995–1998)

-Yokozuna returned at In Your House 8: Beware of Dog to wrestle Vader.
+In May, Yokozuna returned at In Your House 8: Beware of Dog to wrestle Vader.
 During the event, a severe thunderstorm in the area caused the pay-per-view broadcast feed to blackout.
 In one of the matches not broadcast, Yokozuna defeated Vader.
 The event was rescheduled two days later, in which the matches that were previously blacked-out took place again.
-In the rematch, Vader defeated Yokozuna.
-He appeared at Free for All just before SummerSlam, facing off against Stone Cold Steve Austin.
-Yokozuna took the advantage near the end of the match, but when he went for the Banzai Drop, the rope broke under his weight, sending him crashing back down.
-Austin attained the victory.
+Vader won their rematch.
+On August 17, he appeared at Free for All just before SummerSlam, where he lost to Stone Cold Steve Austin after he attempted a Banzai Drop on the rope, which broke under his weight, sending him crashing back down for Austin to win.

-The next night on Raw, Yokozuna faced then WWF Champion Shawn Michaels for the title, teasing turning heel again.
-Despite using his big size, Yokozuna lost the match to Michaels.
-He made his final WWF appearance at the 1996 Survivor Series, still going after Vader, however he only briefly entered the match illegally and it ended with all remaining wrestlers being disqualified.
-For a second time, Yokozuna went to his home in Los Angeles to lose weight through exercise and dieting, being replaced by other wrestlers on a late November tour of the United Kingdom.
+The next night on Raw, Yokozuna faced then WWF Champion Shawn Michaels for the title in a losing effort.
+Afterwards, he only made appearances on house shows.
+He made his final televised WWF appearance at the Survivor Series on November 17, still going after Vader, however he only briefly entered the match illegally and it ended with all remaining wrestlers being disqualified.
+His final match in the WWF was on November 20, 1996, at a house show in White Plains, New York in a battle royal won by his cousin Rocky Maivia.

+For a second time, Yokozuna went to his home in Los Angeles to lose weight through exercise and dieting, being replaced by other wrestlers on a late November 1996 tour of the United Kingdom.
 Despite dropping a reported 100 lb, he still could not lose enough to satisfy the WWF officials, and was not medically cleared to wrestle in some states because of his physical condition.
-Yokozuna was unable to pass a physical required for professional wrestlers by the New York State Athletic Commission.
-There was an idea for him to return in 1997 and join The Hart Foundation, but it never happened.
+Yokozuna was ultimately unable to pass a physical examination required for professional wrestlers by the New York State Athletic Commission, and was released from the WWF in May 1998.

-Yokozuna was officially released from the WWF in May 1998, a decision that came directly from Vince McMahon due to his weight issues.
-Jim Ross later commented that Yokozuna knew the release was coming and that it was also due to potential heart issues related to his weight and, following the unexpected death of Brian Pillman seven months previously due to an undiagnosed heart issue, the WWF didn't want to take the liability of letting Yokozuna perform with heart issues.